Skip to main content

 • Risk factors: Drinking alcohol | Taking higher dose of Gocovri (amantadine)

-Gocovri (amantadine) can lower your blood pressure, which can put you at risk of fainting.
-Some medical conditions and medications can raise your risk for these side effects.
-Tell your providers about your medical history and all your medications so they can decide whether Gocovri (amantadine) is safe for you to take.
+Gocovri (amantadine) can lower your blood pressure.
+This can make you feel dizzy, lightheaded, or faint.
+Some medical conditions and blood pressure medications can raise your risk of these side effects.
+Tell your healthcare team about your medical history and all the medications you take.
+They can check that Gocovri (amantadine) is safe for you to take.

 Unusual urges and impulsive behaviors

-Your dose might differ if you've kidney problems.
+Your dose might differ if you have kidney problems.

 contraindications-icon